-In addition to the main focuses of my research, there are a few other exciting projects I’ve been working on.
+In addition to the main focuses of my research, there are a few other exciting projects I’ve either worked on in the past, or are still working on.

 Seawater noble gases

 Noble gases are chemically inert, making them fantastic tracers of physical processes of air-sea gas exchange at the sea surface and diapycnal mixing in the ocean interior.
-I’ve been working on a project led by Alan Seltzer to develop Ar, Kr, and Xe stable isotopes as sensitive tools to study the dominant processes for gas exchange preceding deepwater formation.
+I collaborated with Alan Seltzer to develop Ar, Kr, and Xe stable isotopes as sensitive tools to study the dominant processes for gas exchange preceding deepwater formation (Seltzer, Pavia et al. 2019).
 I’m also using new measurements of dissolved δ3He as a tracer of recirculation and inflow to the semi-enclosed Peru and Bauer Basins to better understand anomalous scavenging signatures we’ve observed in dissolved 230Th and 231Pa.